seton-hall-university/nj-makerDay-2016-docs/GLOSSARY.md

 An analog-to-digital converter (ADC, A/D, or A to D) is a device that converts a continuous physical quantity (usually voltage) to a digital number that represents the quantity's amplitude. (https://en.wikipedia.org/wiki/Analog-to-digital_converter)

+## BGA

+A ball grid array (BGA) is a type of surface-mount packaging (a chip carrier) used for integrated circuits.
+BGA packages are used to permanently mount devices such as microprocessors.
+A BGA can provide more interconnection pins than can be put on a dual in-line or flat package.
+The whole bottom surface of the device can be used, instead of just the perimeter.
+The leads are also on average shorter than with a perimeter-only type, leading to better performance at high speeds. ( https://en.wikipedia.org/wiki/Ball_grid_array )

 ## flashing

 Flashing involves the overwriting of existing firmware or data, contained in EEPROM or flash memory modules present in an electronic device, with new data. (https://en.wikipedia.org/wiki/Firmware#Flashing)